Courses of Study

-BI376s Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
+BI376f Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
 We will present an overview of these subjects, followed by ideas and methodologies that emerge from their synthesis.
 Topics include plasticity, polyphenism, gene networks, constraint, parallel evolution, evolvability, among others.
 Students will (1) become familiar with the history and evidence of these concepts, (2) understand the arguments for and criticisms of their roles in evolution, (3) practice discussion, peer review, and presentation of these and related topics.
+Lecture and laboratory.
 Prerequisite: Biology 279.
-Three credit hours.
+Four credit hours.
 Angelini

 BI378s Molecular Biology Listed as Biochemistry 378.
 Four credit hours. van Oers

-BI382s Ecological Modeling Examines the development and application of models that form the basis for theoretical ecology.
+[BI382] Ecological Modeling Examines the development and application of models that form the basis for theoretical ecology.
 Students will use model-building approaches to inform their understanding of fundamental ecological principles, exploring topics such as spatial and temporal dynamics of populations, competition and predation, and community composition and diversity.
 They will also learn statistical approaches for modeling data using large-scale, long-term datasets.
 Includes a lab in which students combine modeling with empirical approaches to generate and test predictions in population and community ecology.
-Prerequisite: Biology 263 or 271 or Environmental Studies 271, and Mathematics 212 or Statistics 212.
+Prerequisite: Biology 263 or 271 or Environmental Studies 271 and Statistics 212.
 Four credit hours.
-Moore

 BI401f, 402s Biology Seminar Participation in selected department seminars during the fall or spring semester.
 Seminars will focus on student-led discussions of readings from the primary literature and will also include playing host to several outside speakers.
 Required of all senior biology majors.
 Prerequisite: Senior standing.
 One credit hour.
 Faculty